Data, AI and Machine learning in Life Sciences

 Data, AI and Machine learning have the potential to completely change how the life sciences industry conduct research and develop their products, causing the same level of disruption and progression as the discovery of molecular biology in the ‘70’s and the Human Genome project in the ‘90’s.
 Life sciences and pharmaceuticals are no strangers to rapid growth and development however, and are already starting to embrace all that these new technologies have to offer.

-Technical Specialist, Global Biologics Company, Hertfordshire Do you relish the opportunity to work with a leading UK based Biologics manufacturer?
+CQV Engineer - 6 Month Contract - France Do you relish the opportunity to work within one of the largest biopharmaceutical companies in Europe?
 If yes, then this is the assignment for you!
+Our